chandlerprall/js-in-scss/README.md

 * **src** contains the scss pre-processing and runtime modules powering variable overrides
 * **app** is a React application demonstrating the variable overrides and SCSS+JSX encapsulation

+#### Note: in the current state this barely supports any SCSS syntax, basically only selector nesting and variable injection

 ## installation

 * cd into the top-level directory for this repo